vuejs/docs/src/guide/scaling-up/testing.md

 End-to-end tests will often catch issues with your router, state management library, top-level components (e.g. an App or Layout), public assets, or any request handling.
 As stated above, they catch critical issues that may be impossible to catch with unit tests or component tests.

-End-to-end tests do not import any of your Vue application's code, but instead rely completely on testing your application by navigating through entire pages in a real browser.
+End-to-end tests do not import any of your Vue application's code but instead rely completely on testing your application by navigating through entire pages in a real browser.

 End-to-end tests validate many of the layers in your application.
-They can either target your locally built application, or even a live Staging environment.
-Testing against your Staging environment not only includes your frontend code and static server, but all associated backend services and infrastructure.
+They can either target your locally built application or even a live Staging environment.
+Testing against your Staging environment not only includes your frontend code and static server but all associated backend services and infrastructure.

-> The more your tests resemble the way your software is used, the more confidence they can give you. - [Kent C. Dodds](https://twitter.com/kentcdodds/status/977018512689455106) - Author of the Testing Library
+> The more your tests resemble how your software is used, the more confidence they can give you. - [Kent C. Dodds](https://twitter.com/kentcdodds/status/977018512689455106) - Author of the Testing Library

 By testing how user actions impact your application, E2E tests are often the key to higher confidence in whether an application is functioning properly or not.